-1 Center for Neural Science, New York University, 4 Washington Place, Room 809, New York, New York 10003, USA
+1Center for Neural Science, New York University, New York, NY 10003, USA

-2 Howard Hughes Medical Institute, Center for Neural Science, and Courant Institute of Mathematical Sciences, New York University, New York, New York 10003, USA
+2Howard Hughes Medical Institute, Center for Neural Science, and Courant Institute of Mathematical Sciences, New York University, New York, NY 10003, USA

-Correspondence should be addressed to E. S. (eero.simoncelli@nyu.edu)
+Correspondence should be addressed to E.S. (eero.simoncelli@nyu.edu)

 We describe a form of nonlinear decomposition that is well-suited for efficient encoding of natural signals.
 Signals are initially decomposed using a bank of linear filters.
 Each filter response is then rectified and divided by a weighted sum of rectified responses of neighboring filters.
-We show that this decomposition, with parameters optimized for the statistics of a generic ensemble of natural images or sounds, provides a good characterization of the nonlinear response properties of typical neurons in primary visual cortex or auditory nerve, respectively.
-These results suggest that nonlinear response properties of sensory neurons are not an accident of biological implementation, but have an important functional role.
+We show that this decomposition, with parameters optimized for the statistics of a generic ensemble of natural images or sounds, provides a surprisingly good characterization of the nonlinear response properties of typical neurons in primary visual cortex or auditory nerve, respectively.
+These results suggest that nonlinear response properties of sensory neurons are not an accident of biological implementation, but serve an important functional role.

 Signals arising in the natural world are highly structured.
-To an observer with knowledge of these structures, the signals are redundant, because one spatial or temporal portion of a given signal may be predicted from others.
+To an observer with knowledge of these structures the signals are redundant, because one spatial or temporal portion of a given signal may be predicted from others.
 Indeed, this is why modern communication technologies are able to efficiently compress and transmit signals.
 It is widely assumed that neurons in sensory areas of the brain are adapted, through processes of evolution and development, to the signals to which they are exposed.
-It has been proposed that a guiding principle for the design of sensory systems is the statistically efficient representation of environmental information1.
-A neural version of this efficient coding hypothesis2 states that the role of early sensory processing is to remove statistical redundancy or increase independence between neuronal responses es to natural stimuli.
+This concept was made more precise by Attneave [1] who hypothesized that a guiding principle for the design of sensory systems is the statistically efficient representation of environmental information.
+Barlow [2] formalized a neural statement of this efficient coding hypothesis, in which he argued that the role of early sensory processing is to remove statistical redundancy or increase independence between neuronal responses to natural stimuli.

-This hypothesis has led researchers to 'derive' models of sensory processing directly from statistical properties of natural signals (see ref.
-3 for review).
+This hypothesis has led many researchers to "derive" models of sensory processing directly from statistical properties of natural signals (see [3] for review).
 In many such approaches, a linear basis is optimized such that the responses to natural signals are as statistically independent as possible.
-The basis functions resulting from such decomposition of natural images have been shown to have properties similar to receptive fields in the visual cortex^{4-6}.
-Those resulting from decomposition of natural sounds are temporally localized band-pass filters, similar to those found in the peripheral auditory system7.
+The basis functions resulting from such decomposition of natural images have been shown to have properties similar to receptive fields in primary visual cortex [e.g., 4, 5, 6].
+Those resulting from decomposition of natural sounds are temporally localized bandpass filters, similar to those found in the peripheral auditory system [e.g., 7].

-These linear models provide evidence for a link between statistics of natural signals and neuronal processing.
-However, the statistical properties of natural signals are too complex to expect a linear transformation to produce an independent set of components.
+These linear models provide intriguing evidence for a link between statistics of natural signals and neuronal processing.
+But the statistical properties of natural signals are too complex to expect a linear transformation to produce an independent set of components.
 For example, visual images are formed from light reflected from different surfaces in the environment, but the light from these surfaces is typically combined nonlinearly, according to the rules of occlusion.
 Thus, it would seem unlikely that one could achieve a description as a linear superposition of independent patterns.
-In addition, sensory neurons are highly nonlinear, even at relatively early stages of processing.
-Many nonlinear behaviors have been documented in physiological experiments in vision and audition over the past decades.
-These range from rectification and saturation of responses8-10, to suppression by non-optimal masks^{8,10-15}, to changes in tuning curve shape as signal strength is varied16-18.
+In addition, it is well known that sensory neurons are highly nonlinear, even at relatively early stages of processing.
+Numerous nonlinear behaviors have been documented in physiological experiments in vision and audition over the past decades.
+These range from rectification and saturation of responses [e.g. 8, 9, 10], to suppression by non-optimal masks [e.g. 11, 12, 13, 14, 10, 15, 8], to changes in tuning curve shape as signal strength is varied [e.g. 16, 17, 18].